EMERGING MARKETS-Latam currencies soar on EU deal, cenbank boosts real

 By Walter Brandimarte

-RIO DE JANEIRO, June 29 Latin American currencies rallied on Friday as investors welcomed an euro zone agreement to recapitalize its banks, while a move by the Brazilian government to facilitate dollar inflows further boosted the real.
+RIO DE JANEIRO, June 29 Latin American currencies rallied on Friday after euro zone leaders allowed the region's rescue funds to recapitalize banks, while a measure by the Brazilian government facilitating dollar inflows further boosted the real.

-The Brazilian currency soared 3.3 percent to close at 2.009 per dollar, after the central bank eased rules on export prepayment and sold 60,000 currency swaps in an auction.
+The Brazilian currency jumped as much as 3 percent after the central bank eased rules on export prepayment and sold 60,000 currency swaps in an auction.
 While the first measure allows more dollars to flow into the country, the swap auction boosts the supply of greenbacks in the futures market.

-With Friday's rally, the real erased almost all of its losses for June.
-Still, it remains about 7 percent lower in the year to date.

-The export prepayment measure was announced late on Thursday when the real weakened to near 2.1 per dollar, leading many investors to believe the central bank was drawing a strong line around that level.
+The export prepayment measure was announced late on Thursday when the real weakened to near the level of 2.1 per dollar, leading many investors to believe the central bank was drawing a strong line around that level.

-"I believe the central bank is now comfortable with the real at 2.0, or even at 2.05 per dollar," said Jose Carlos Amado, a currency trader with Renascenca brokerage in Sao Paulo.
-He said the central bank might halt the sale of currency swaps for now, if the real remains at that level.
+"This is the 4th measure implemented since December 2011 by the Ministry of Finance together with the central bank towards facilitating capital mobility (inflows in particular), after several years of constraining inflows," JPMorgan's analysts noted in a research note.

 Other Latin American currencies also posted strong gains after EU leaders agreed on Friday to let their rescue fund inject aid directly into their banks, as well as to intervene on bond markets to support troubled member states.